yizichangyin/home-assistant_ugreen-nas/README.md

 ## In short:

-- This integration allows you to read runtime-related data from a UGOS-based NAS directly into Home Assistant.
+- Below proceure allows you to read runtime-related data from a UGOS-based NAS directly into Home Assistant.
-- The main idea: keep UGOS completely untouched (no additional tools installed on the NAS, so updates remain hassle-free).
+- The main idea: keep UGOS completely untouched (no additional tools installed on the NAS, so no interference with future updates).
-- The process involves two steps:<br/>1) Obtain an individual token to authenticate your NAS queries (this is the tricky part).<br/>2) Configure Home Assistant for frequent data polling using the built-in RESTful integration (super simple).
+- The process involves two steps:<br/>1) Obtain an individual token for authentication (this is rather complicated part).<br/>2) Configure Home Assistant for frequent data polling by utilizing the standard REST integration (simple).
-- For step 1, a shell script will guide you through a few straightforward questions and generate the token.
+- For step 1, a shell script will take over the major steps and generate your token.

-**Important**: This is in a pre-alpha phase and still under development, currently optimized for the DXP-4800Plus.<br/>Larger models will require adjustments for additional volumes/disks, unit conversions/ roundings are not done properly yet, etc. Bottom line: This is a proof-of-concept for enthusiasts.
-Follow the steps at your own risk.
+**Important**: All this is still under development and currently optimized for my DXP 4800 Plus.<br/>Different models will require adjustments for volumes/disks; also unit conversions / rounding are not done properly yet, etc.
+Bottom line: At this stage, this is a proof-of-concept, currently meant for people who like to tinker.

 ## Introduction